scott-taubman/dev-utils/beer-garden/README.md

 authenticate using certificates.
 More detail on using certificates is [available here](#user-certificates).

+**Tip:** If you are using certificate authentication, putting your browser in private or incognito mode is the easiest way to switch between certificates.
+Every time you close your private browser session and start a new one, you will be prompted to select your certificate again.

 ## Python Shell Access

 It is often useful to get open a shell to be able to interact with your garden